hpcleuven/VscDocumentation/source/compute/terminal/openssh_access.rst

 * ``<vsc-loginnode>`` is the name of the login node of the VSC cluster you want to connect to.
-It is of the form ``login.hpc.<institute>.be`` and you can find the exact name of the login node of any VSC cluster in the :ref:`hardware` section.
+It is of the form ``login.hpc.<institute>.be`` and you can find the exact name of the login node of any VSC cluster in :ref:`tier1 hardware` or :ref:`tier2 hardware`.

 * ``~/.ssh/id_rsa_vsc`` is the path to your private SSH key.
 This value is the default used in our guide about :ref:`generating keys linux`.
 But the file of